jordansissel/sysadvent/2012/20/article.md

     # Create all the VLANs
     create_resources('freebsd::vlan', $vlans)

-One function that puppet provides to inject the VLAN interface resources into the puppet catalog is [`create_resources()`](http://docs.puppetlabs.com/references/latest/function.html#createresources).
+One function that Puppet provides to inject the VLAN interface resources into the Puppet catalog is [`create_resources()`](http://docs.puppetlabs.com/references/latest/function.html#createresources).
 If the parameters on the hash match exactly the parameters the defined type expects as in the case above, this works wonders.
 If not, you'll need to